TheReconJacob/agile-uni/README.md

  ### Dev DB

- You need to create your own dev credentials
+ You need to create your own dev credentials for the db.
+The db is a service instance which eventually will be bound to an application so the environment variables will be used to login to the db.
+See the pivotal mysql docs for more info

+ To create your own user to login follow https://docs.pivotal.io/p-mysql/2-7/customize-access.html#username

+ Our database is called `dev_db`

 ## Nimbus